CANADA STOCKS-TSX gains on miners, possible Maple Leaf bake sale

 TORONTO, April 13 Canada's main stock index slipped in morning trade on Thursday as its largest gold miners weighed along with some big banks and energy stocks.

-* TSX up 50.44 points, or 0.38 percent, at 13,186.53 * Maple Leaf Foods exploring bakery sale, surges 10 pct By Alastair Sharp TORONTO, Oct 21 Canada's main stock index closed higher on Monday for a fifth straight session, as shares of Maple Leaf Foods Inc jumped after the company said it may sell its bakery business and as banking and gold mining stocks climbed.
-The gains extended a two-year peak for the Toronto Stock Exchange's S&P/TSX composite index that was hit last week on signs of Chinese economic growth and after the U.S. government reopened following a partial shutdown.
-"Growth in China will help," said Douglas Davis, chief executive at investment manager Davis-Rea.
-"It seems to be picking up."
-The index closed up 50.44 points, or 0.38 percent, at 13,186.53.
-Investors have been particularly buoyed by expectations that the U.S. Federal Reserve will have to maintain its accommodative monetary stimulus for longer due to the damage to the economy caused by the government shutdown.
-"As long as tapering is avoided the outlook for Canada stays quite good," Davis said.
-"But as soon as tapering happens we will probably get kicked a little bit."
-Shares of Goldcorp Inc gained 2.7 percent to C$25.73 and Barrick Gold Corp added 2.4 percent to C$19.53; both were among the five most positive impacts on the index.
-The gold-mining sector has struggled recently - both Goldcorp and Barrick are down more than 25 percent this year - leading to underperformance for the TSX versus U.S. and other indexes.
+* TSX up 51.66 points, or 0.39 percent, at 13,187.75 * Maple Leaf Foods exploring bakery sale, surges 10 pct * Gold miners lead resource rally By Alastair Sharp TORONTO, Oct 21 Canada's main stock index opened higher on Monday, with Maple Leaf Foods surging 10 percent after saying it will look to sell its bakery business and major gold miners and energy companies helping extend gains to a fresh two-year high.
+The resource stocks, which play a major role in the index, have been boosted by signs of Chinese economic growth and the reopening of the U.S. government after a partial shutdown.
+Gold miners have been particularly buoyed by expectations that the U.S. Federal Reserve will have to maintain its accommodative monetary stimulus for longer due to the shutdown.
+Goldcorp Inc gained 2.2 percent to C$25.60 and Barrick Gold Corp added 1.7 percent to C$19.39.
+That sector has struggled recently - both those stocks are down more than 25 percent this year - leading to underperformance for the TSX versus U.S. and other indices.
 "Canada has been a big laggard over the last year," said Gavin Graham, chief strategy officer at Integris Pension Management Corp.
 "Some indications that the gold stocks will claw back some of their underperformance will help."
-The price of gold was flat after gaining 4 percent last week.
-The other three biggest contributors to the index's gains were Canadian Imperial Bank of Commerce, up 1.6 percent to C$85.35; Royal Bank of Canada, up 0.5 percent to C$69.90; and Bank of Nova Scotia, up 0.7 percent to C$62.00.
-RBC, the country's biggest lender, said it plans to buy back as much as 2.1 percent of its stock.
-Maple Leaf Foods jumped to C$14.63 as it looks to sell its controlling stake in Canada Bread Co to focus on its meat business.
-Shares of CGI Group fell 2.7 percent to C$36.09.
-The company provided the technology behind the Obama administration's health insurance website, which has been beset with glitches.
+The Toronto Stock Exchange's S&P/TSX composite index was up 51.66 points, or 0.39 percent, at 13,187.75 by mid-morning.
+The price of gold steadied in early trade after a sharp rally last week.
+The country's biggest lender, Royal Bank of Canada, gained 0.7 percent to C$70.01 after it said it plans to buy back as much as 2.1 percent of its stock.
+Major integrated energy company Suncor Energy rose 0.7 percent to C$37.99.
+Food processor Maple Leaf Foods jumped to C$14.71 as it looks to sell its controlling stake in Canada Bread Co to focus on its meat business.
+Canadian National Railway Co was one of the heaviest weights on the index.
+The railway said on Monday that a "controlled burn" of propane in derailed tank cars at Gainford, Alberta, began last night and continues this morning.
+Thirteen cars on a 134-car mixed freight CN train carrying liquefied petroleum gas and crude oil derailed on Oct.
+19. One car of LPG exploded and three caught fire but none of the cars carrying crude oil had leaked or caught fire, CN said.

 TORONTO, April 13 Canada's main stock index slipped in morning trade on Thursday as its largest gold miners weighed along with some big banks and energy stocks.